 He said he had addressed issues of abuse in his novels, but now aged 51 he had decided to speak publicly about the abuse he suffered at Shirley Oaks children's home.

-"I have spoken about violence before but not the sexual assault," he said'Need a voice'
+"I have spoken about violence before but not the sexual assault," he said

 The government has recently announced two inquiries into historical child sex abuse allegations, one of which will examine how state institutions handled their duty of care to protect children from paedophiles.

 Mr Wheatle said it would be "very difficult" for any inquiry to uncover abuse years after the crimes happened.

 "It really comes down to the people who suffered," he said.

 "I hope people come forward, but people will only come forward if they feel confident they will be listened to."

 He said high-profile abuse cases like that of Jimmy Savile had made victims feel a "need" to speak out.

 "I know many people who have stories that they want to tell and who feel they have not been acknowledged for what they went through," he said.